thinkcompute/thinkcompute.github.io/think_and_compute/08-recursion.md

 name: py-recursive_multiplication
 linenos: True
 caption: |
     A recursive function for calculating the multiplication between two non-negative integers, accompanied by the related test case.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/multiplication.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/multiplication.py>`.
 ---
 # Test case for the algorithm
 def test_multiplication(int_1, int_2, expected):